 In summary, the qualitative analysis shows that both Untarget attack, UADA, UPA, and TMA can effectively disrupt the robot actions generated from VLA models.
-These findings underscore a \textit{pressing security concern} during the deployment of generalist robots, especially when considering application scenes that requires reliable operations \cite{cheng2011reliability,Vogel2013safezone}.
+These findings underscore a \textit{pressing security concern} during the deployment of generalist robots, especially when considering application scenes that require reliable operations \cite{cheng2011reliability,Vogel2013safezone}.

-\textbf{Physical-world Performance.} In addition to the digital simulation results, we also conduct a comprehensive evaluation of the performance of our generated adversarial patches in physical-world testing scenarios.
-The evaluation encompassed 100 trials across three distinct tasks: object grasping, placement, and manipulation (see~\S\ref{appendix:realworld} for more details).
+\textbf{Real-world Performance.} In addition to the digital simulation results, we also conduct a comprehensive evaluation of the performance of our generated adversarial patches in real-world scenarios.
+The evaluation encompassed 100 trials across three distinct tasks: object grasping, placement, and manipulation.
 As shown in Fig.~\ref{fig:physcial}, the adversarial patch generated with UADA demonstrated the ability to manipulate the robot effectively, achieving an attack success rate exceeding \textbf{43\%}.
-Although this success rate is lower than the corresponding digital-world performance (\ie, \textbf{85.9\%}), it highlights the effectiveness of our patches in physical-world applications as well without the need for further adaptations.
-Crucially, we observed that the induced erratic movements~(similar to simulation scenario) of the robotic manipulators during successful attacks pose significant risks to human safety and surrounding environments.
+Although this success rate is lower than the corresponding digital-world performance (\ie, \textbf{100\%}), it highlights the effectiveness of our patches in physical-world applications as well without the need for further adaptations.
+Crucially, we observed that the induced erratic movements~(similar to simulation scenario) of the robot during successful attacks pose significant risks to human safety and surrounding environments.
 This finding emphasizes the severe threat posed by VLA models in real-world applications, consistent with similar observations in digital settings.